Pensions offer a simple, tax efficient way of saving money for your children, but what are the alternatives?

 All parents want their children to be better off than themselves, and many are prepared to save on behalf of their children to ensure that this happens.

-Pensions offer great tax advantages, the investment will have decades to grow, and you can invest up to £2,880 a year (which becomes £3,600 when you take into account tax relief) on behalf of each child – even though they have no earnings of their own.
+Pensions offer great tax advantages, the investment will have decades to grow, and you can invest up to £2,880 a year (in the 2020/21 tax year), which becomes £3,600 when you take into account tax relief, on behalf of each child – even though they have no earnings of their own.
 However, pensions are just one of several tax efficient savings schemes that parents can use.
 These include a new type of ISA designed to help people under the age of 40 save towards their first home or retirement.

 Each scheme has different rules on how and when money can be accessed, so it's important to consider when your child is likely to need financial support.
 This will involve balancing the attractions of tax efficiency and government bonuses against access to cash.
 You may even find that all the schemes have a role to play at different stages in your children’s lives.